 154 Shakespeare Week schools across the UK from The Shetland Islands to the Channel Islands will be sent a free Shakespeare book for children, generously donated by Walker Books.
-The books are by much-loved children's authors, Michael Rosen and Marcia Williams.
+The books are by much-loved children's authors, Michael Rosen, Marcia Williams and Georghia Ellinas.

-We will be following the journey of these wild books at Shakespeare HQ by inviting finders to tweet using the hashtag #wordwarriors
+We will be following the journey of these wild books at Shakespeare HQ by inviting finders to tweet using the hashtag #shakespeareweek

 Which book travelled the furthest?
 Which book was shared the most times?
 Which book was found in the most unusual location?
 We can't wait to find out!